-\emph{\textbf{Abstract}-} \textbf{Natural systems are undeniably affected by noises.
-How noise affects the collective behavior of self-organized systems has attracted wide interest from various fields in the past several decades.
-To describe the collective motion of multiple interacting particles, Vicsek $et~al.$ proposed a well-known self-propelled particle (SPP) system and conjectured it exhibited a second order phase transition from disordered to ordered motion by simulations.
-However, due to its nonequilibrium, randomness, and strong coupling nonlinear dynamics, the rigorous analysis of such system is still lack.
-To decouple the systems consisting of deterministic laws and randomness, this paper originally proposes a general method which transfers the analysis of these systems to the design of cooperative control algorithms.
-Using our method we rigorously analyze the original Vicsek model under both open and periodic boundary conditions for the first time, and also make some extensions to the inhomogeneous SPP systems including the leader-follower models.
-Theoretic results show that the SPP systems will switch infinite times between ordered and disordered states for any noise intensity and population density, which implies the phase transition should have new form differing from traditional senses.
-Also, the robust consensus and connectivity of these systems are investigated.
-Moreover, our method can be used to predict the possible configurations during the evolution of the complex systems, such as we predict the phenomena of turn, vortex, bifurcation and merger of flocks will appear in SPP systems.}
+\emph{\textbf{Abstract}-} Natural systems are inextricably affected by noise.
+Within recent decades, the manner in which noise affects the collective behavior of self-organized systems, specifically, has garnered considerable interest from researchers and developers in various fields.
+To describe the collective motion of multiple interacting particles, Vicsek \emph{et al.} proposed a well-known self-propelled particle (SPP) system, which exhibits a second-order phase transition from disordered to ordered motion in simulation; due to its non-equilibrium, randomness, and strong coupling nonlinear dynamics, however, there has been no rigorous analysis of such a system to date.
+To decouple systems consisting of deterministic laws and randomness, we propose a general method which transfers the analysis of these systems to the design of cooperative control algorithms.
+In this study, we rigorously analyzed the original Vicsek model under both open and periodic boundary conditions for the first time, and developed extensions to heterogeneous SPP systems (including leader-follower models) using the proposed method.
+Theoretical results show that SPP systems switch an infinite number of times between ordered and disordered states for any noise intensity and population density, which implies that the phase transition indeed takes a nontraditional form.
+We also investigated the robust consensus and connectivity of these systems.
+Moreover, the findings presented in this paper suggest that our method can be used to predict possible configurations during the evolution of complex systems, including turn, vortex, bifurcation and flock merger phenomena as they appear in SPP systems.